Latina Fitness Model Dolly Castro Flaunts Rock-Hard Abs & Thick Thighs While Working Up A Sweat

 Dolly dropped jaws in a recent share where she showed off her incredible figure in some of her workout gear.
 The model wore a white sports bra and a skintight pair of olive-colored cycling pants that clung to her body.
 Dolly’s rock-hard abs and thick thighs were on full display as she posed next to a piece of gym equipment.

 The bombshell rested her hands on the bench press behind her as she smiled into the distance.
 She was promoting a particular muscle building supplement and the product can also be seen in the photograph.
+The model showed off her flawless physique, thanks to hours of sweat at the gym, as she handled the piece of iron.

 Dolly looked radiant as she wore her hair in a middle path and allowed her brown tresses to cascade down her shoulders and back.
 The social media influencer also sported a face full of makeup for the promo shot, which included a bold brow, smoldering eyes, highlighter across her nose and cheekbones, and a shimmering pink lip gloss.
 Dolly was the picture of glowing health as she posed alongside the equipment.